mkvenkit/humble_ice/examples/vga_bram/README.md

 https://zipcpu.com/tutorial/lsn-08-memory.pdf

-If you infer BRAM correctly, you will see this in the next-pnr output:
+If you infer BRAM correctly, you will see *ICESTORM_RAM** in the next-pnr output.
+There are a total of 30 x 4Kb block RAM units on the iCE40UP5k.

 ```
 Info: Device utilisation: